cchester11/Challenge-1/README.md

 Refactored and consolidated code

 # Purpose
-The purpose of this project was refactoring strenuous css code while corresponing html semantics to any CSS manipulation.
+The purpose of this project was refactoring strenuous CSS code while corresponing html semantics to any CSS manipulation.
 My focus was consolidation to enhance the readability and simplicity of the code.

 ## Summary